sathishvj/optimizing-go-programs/readme.md

 Go manages dynamically growing slices intelligently; it allocates twice as much memory every time the current capacity is reached.
 During re-allocation, the underlying array is copied to a new location.
 To avoid copying the memory and occupying garbage collection, preallocate the slice fully whenever possible.
 See also: Slice Appending Benchmark.

 ### Use Protocol Buffers or MessagePack instead of JSON and Gob
 JSON and Gob use reflection, which is relatively slow due to the amount of work it does.
 Although Gob serialization and deserialization is comparably fast, though, and may be preferred as it does not require type generation.
-See also: Serialization Benchmark.

 ### Use int keys instead of string keys for maps
 If the program relies heavily on maps, using int keys might be meaningful, if applicable.
 See also: Map Access Benchmark.